Romblon: Spanish colonial era

 According to historians Emma Helen Blair and James Alexander Robertson, the Spanish arrived in Romblon in 1569 led by conquistador Martin de Goiti who was dispatched by Miguel López de Legazpi to explore the western and northern portion of the Visayas region including Romblon and Mindoro.
 The islands were later organized into three encomiendas and were administered from Arevalo.
 De Loarca visited Romblon in 1582 and conducted the first census of the islands.

 In 1635, Augustinian Recollect missionaries arrived in Romblon to establish Catholic missions and settlements.
 They helped the Spanish authorities establish peace and order in the islands.
 In 1868, they established seven missionary centers at Romblon, Badajoz (San Agustin), Cajidiocan, Banton, Looc, Odiongan and Magallanes (Magdiwang).
 They also built massive forts, churches and watchtowers in the province, such as Fort San Jose in Banton and Fort San Andres in Romblon, following a Dutch attack in 1646 which destroyed the capital town and to repulse recurring Moro raids.

 Romblon was separated from the jurisdiction of Arevalo and annexed to Capiz, when the province was created in 1716.
+During the 1818 census Romblon was recorded to have 1,511 native families and 15 Spanish-Filipino families.
 More than a century later in 1850, the inhabitants of the province began using Spanish family names after governor-general Narciso Clavería decreed on 21 November 1849 the use of surnames from the Catálogo alfabético de apellidos.
 Asi-speaking natives were assigned the letter F, Romblomanon speakers were assigned the letter M, speakers of the Sibuyanon style of Romblomanon were assigned the letter R, while Onhan-speaking natives were assigned the letter G.

 In 1853, the islands were organized into a politico-military comandancia ("sub-province" in English) administered from Capiz and continued to be so until the end of the Spanish rule in 1898.
 As a sub-province, Romblon was under an army officer with the rank of captain.
 The town of Romblon was its capital and the other municipalities were Azagra, Badajos (now San Agustin), Banton, Cajidiocan, Corcuera, Looc, Magallanes (now Magdiwang), Odiongan, Despujols (now San Andres) and Santa Fe.